CWHer/cwher/README.md

 ### Hi there 👋, I'm Wenhao Chen

-- :star: I'm a junior year student majoring in Computer Science at [Shanghai Jiao Tong University](http://www.sjtu.edu.cn/)
+- :star: I'm a senior year student majoring in Computer Science at [Shanghai Jiao Tong University](http://www.sjtu.edu.cn/)

-- :thinking: Currently interested in ML System.
+- :thinking: I’m broadly interested in the intersection of machine learning, systems, and computer architecture.

+  - Efficient and scalable machine learning systems

+  - Accelerating machine learning training and inference on heterogeneous hardwares

-- :seedling: Looking for a summer research opportunity.
+- :seedling: Looking for Ph.D.
+(M.S.) programs that start in Fall 2023.

 - 💬 More about me ([CV](https://github.com/CWHer/cwher/blob/main/Resume-en.pdf))

 <!--